Why Do I Need To Replace My RV Awning Fabric?

 The cost to have someone else replace it is probably going to run you anywhere from $400 to $1000 depending on where you get it fixed.

-That cost will be for labor alone and if you get the replacement fabric with them the price of the material will be added to the labor price.
+That cost will be for labor alone and if you get the replacement fabric with them, the price will be higher.

 I recommend watching the video on how to replace RV awning fabric above to see how easily it can be done with just a few tools and 3 people.
 You may end up deciding to do it yourself.